 Our main goal is to develop motion controllers that enable redundant manipulators to perform surface tasks.
 The dynamic representation of the system is given by (1).
-For the dynamic control of this system we use the backstepping methodology, and to do so, we need to establish the closed loop control for the kinematic subsystem [20]
+For the dynamic control of this system we use the backstepping methodology, and to do so, we need to establish the closed loop control for the kinematic subsystem [22]

-$$\dot{q} = u. \tag{2}$$
+$$\dot{q} = u \tag{8}$$

-The above subsystem (kinematic) needs to be asymptotically stable, [20].
+where u is the kinematic control input.
+The above subsystem (kinematic) needs to be asymptotically stable, [22].
 Thus, the kinematic controller which compose an intermediate step to the dynamic controller synthesis, is analyzed.